WayneKeenan/picraftzero/README.md

    + remote stereo viewing can use a mobile phone with Google Cardboard
    + the mobile phones gyro can control a pan/tilt camera mount

- + cross platform, tested to work on Pi, Linux, Mac & Windows.
+ + cross platform, tested to work on Pi (Jessie & Jessie-Lite), Linux, Mac & Windows.
  + able to run without any additional hardware (e.g. Pi HATs or joypads), handy for dev & testing.
  + able to use desktop connected gamepads and mobile paired gamepads if your PC or mobile webbrowser supports the HTML5 Gamepad API